-General requirements
+General principles

-- 5. (1) Financial provisioning is an iterative process of impact assessment and risk profiling to identify, calculate, predict and provide for the costs of mitigating, rehabilitating and managing the negative environmental impacts and risks associated with reconnaissance, prospecting, exploration, mining and production operations, determined against agreed closure objectives designed to achieve an approved sustainable end state, in the short, medium and long term. - (2) The financial provision liability may not be deferred against assets at mine closure or mine infrastructure salvage value. - (3) The Chief Executive Officer of the applicant or holder, or person appointed in a similar position, or, where liquidation or business rescue proceedings have been initiated, the liquidator or business rescue practitioner of the operation is ultimately responsible for implementing the requirements of these Regulations and signing off on all documentation submitted to the Minister.
+- 5. (1) Financial provisioning is an iterative process of impact assessment and risk profiling to identify, calculate, predict and provide for the costs of mitigating, rehabilitating and managing the negative environmental impacts and risks associated with reconnaissance, prospecting, exploration, mining and production operations, determined against approved closure objectives designed to achieve an approved sustainable end state, in the short, medium and long term. - (2) The financial provision liability may not be deferred against assets at mine closure or mine infrastructure salvage value. - (3) The holder, Chief Executive Officer, or the board of directors and each director individually of the holder where relevant, or person appointed in a similar position, or, where liquidation or business rescue proceedings have been initiated, the liquidator or business rescue practitioner of the operation is ultimately responsible for implementing the requirements of these Regulations and signing off on all documentation submitted to the Minister.